ElyesKhechine/ElyesKhechine/README.md

 </div>

-💼 **Experience:** I'm a seasoned robotics engineer specializing in autonomous vehicles with a portfolio boasting 34+ successful projects.
-My expertise includes robot control, autonomous navigation, computer vision, embedded systems, and cutting-edge research techniques.
+💼 **Experience:** I'm a robotics software engineer with a background in designing, programming, and testing robots and UAVs.
+I have worked on 20+ projects involving robot control, motion planning, deep learning, computer vision, and embedded systems.
+I love designing user-friendly robots, architecting robust systems, managing innovative projects and leading cross-functional teams.

-🌱 **Current Focus:** Continuously expanding my skills in robotics, computer vision, self-driving cars, and AI research.
-Currently delving into the realms of reinforcement learning and robot learning algorithms.
+🌱 **Current Focus:** Continuously expanding my skills in software development.

-🔍 **Seeking:** Jobs, internships, collaboration opportunities on groundbreaking projects, and connection with like-minded professionals to innovate on robotic solutions.
+🔍 **Seeking:** Jobs opportunities on groundbreaking projects, and connection with like-minded professionals to innovate on solutions.

-📧 **Contact:** Feel free to reach out to me at elyeskhechine@gmail.com
+📧 **Contact:** Feel free to reach out to me on <a href="https://www.linkedin.com/in/ElyesKhechine/">LinkedIn</a> or via email: elyeskhechine@gmail.com

 :rocket: **Explore my Portfolio:** <a href="https://www.canva.com/design/DAF3rZIKZko/qgmTIHFvbO6HxTUjEFiXcQ/view">English</a>
 	|